Dreuia/tldr/pages/osx/mdutil.md

 `mdutil -p`

-- This flag will cause each local store for the volumes indicated to be erased:
+- Cause each local store for the volumes indicated to be erased:

 `mdutil -E`